Humanoid Robots and Humanoid AI: Review, Perspectives and Directions: Humane Humanoids: Functional and Nonfunctional Specifications

-\textit{Robot manipulation} Humanoids may manipulate their body parts such as eye movements, facial expression, or postures, or external objects such as grasping objects.
-Robot manipulation serves various tasking purposes and involves diversified robot parts.
-Robot manipulation may be classified into typical types including system-centric manipulation, object-centric manipulation, action or state-centric manipulation, transition-centric manipulation, and process-centric manipulation.
-System-centric robot manipulation operates a robot part, e.g., manipulating the locomotion.
-Object-centric robot manipulation instructs, controls and manipulates robots toward specific objects under object background.
-Action-centric and state-centric robot manipulation guide, control and operate robots toward taking specific actions or approaching target states, e.g., rearranging an object or reorienting a robot hand.
-Transition-centric robot manipulation focuses on robot state or behavior transition from one to another, e.g., raising a hand and then positing it toward a target object.
-Process-centric robot manipulation involves multiple steps of action or state progression or change, e.g., from perceiving the environment to moving a hand and then grasping an object.
+Humanoid cybernetics manages robot manipulation and control.
+Humanoids may manipulate their body parts such as eye movements, facial expression, or postures, or external objects such as grasping objects. \textit{Humanoid manipulation} \cite{murphy2019introduction} serves various tasking purposes and involves diversified robot parts, which may be classified into typical types including system-centric manipulation, object-centric manipulation \cite{Stone-23}, action or state-centric manipulation, transition-centric manipulation, and process-centric manipulation.
+System-centric humanoid manipulation operates a robot part, e.g., manipulating the locomotion.
+Object-centric humanoid manipulation instructs, controls and manipulates robots toward specific objects under object background.
+Action-centric and state-centric humanoid manipulation guides, controls and operates robots towards taking specific actions or approaching target states, e.g., rearranging an object or reorienting a robot hand.
+Transition-centric humanoid manipulation focuses on robot state or behavior transition from one to another, e.g., raising a hand and then positing it toward a target object.
+Process-centric humanoid manipulation involves multiple steps of action or state progression or change, e.g., from perceiving the environment to moving a hand and then grasping an object.